zozoaldo2006/zozoaldo2006/README.md

-- Call me Zaw // Shazzy.
+- Call me Shazzy.
-- Sonic Fandom [ Shadow Fan]
+- Sonic Fandom [Shadow Fan!]
-- I’m looking to collaborate on Art!
+- I’m looking to collaborate on Art!//commission open on discord!
 - How to reach me: pony town.